About

 The Degrees

 B.A.
-In Dance Studies (Interdisciplinary Studies)
+In Dance

 Majors must be able to place in DANC 310, DANC 320 and DANC 330 to complete degree.
 Lower levels of these courses taken remedially count as dance electives.
 It is highly recommended that majors take a dance technique class every semester: One repeat of each of the following may count as a Dance/Movement elective.
 “T” courses offer 1 unit opportunities to maintain technical and artistic performance skills.
 Majors must complete their course of study with a C or better in each course.